wcygan/flink-quickstart/Milestones.md

 This will set us up to be able to deploy the `Word Count` example in the next step.

-Even better, we can split all of the deployments up into their own modules:
+Even better, we can split all the deployments up into their own modules:

 1. Flink Operator Installation
 2. State Machine Example